When Should You Neuter Your Dog? A Guide to Timing and Health Benefits

 That's because some large breeds don't mature until they're 16-18 months old!

-If you have a small-breed dog, they will likely experience no issues with getting spayed or neutered early on
+If you have a small-breed pet dog, they will likely experience no issues with getting spayed or neutered early on.

-If you have questions, it’s always best to discuss them with your vet.
+If you have questions about neutering pets, it's always best to discuss them with your vet.

 Let's say you've decided to wait until your pup is older to get them spayed or neutered.
 How do you keep them out of trouble in the meantime?